 Ancestor Terriers From Scotland

-A good amount of Scottish immigrants had brought their dog companions with them, consisting of mostly small terriers.
-They had with them the Paisley Terrier, Skye Terrier, Waterside Terrier and others.
+A good amount of Scottish immigrants had brought their companion dogs with them.
+In fact, most of them were small terriers.
+For example, many had with them the Paisley Terrier, Skye Terrier, Waterside Terrier and others.

-No one can’t make up their mind about which dog breed the Yorkie was primarily developed with.
-Many suspect the primarily dog breed was the Waterside Terrier (now called the Airedale Terrier).
+It seems that no one can’t make up their mind about which dog breed the Yorkshire Terrier was primarily developed with.
+However, many historians suspect the primarily breed was the Waterside Terrier (now called the Airedale Terrier).

 We don’t know for sure which terriers actually contributed to the development of the Yorkshire Terrier.
-However, plenty or people believe that it was a combination of these various terriers brought from Scotland.
+However, plenty or people believe that it was a combination of these various terrier-types brought from Scotland.

 It wasn’t until 1861 that the Yorkshire Terrier made it’s debut to the world at a bench show.
 When they were first introduced, they were called the “Broken-haired Scotch Terrier” due to their Scottish origins and silky textured coat.